draperlaboratory/user-ale/README.md

 Want to see how it works?
 See the [demo] (https://github.com/draperlaboratory/user-ale/wiki#quick-startup-demo).

-Want to see how an example client?
+Want to see an example client?
 Check out the [test-app](http://draperlaboratory.github.io/user-ale/test_app/index.html).